AmineZouitine/RL_Puzzle/README.md

 ## 📈 Result 📈 ##

-Currently my agent is much stronger than a human for puzzle solving, although in some situations where a human would easily see that the situation is solvable in 1 move, the agent does not see it, and takes paths sometimes not optimized.
+Currently, my agent is much stronger than a human for puzzle solving.
+However, in some situations where a human would quickly see that the problem is solvable in 1 move, the agent does not see it and takes paths sometimes not optimized.
 <div align="center">

 ![Capture](https://user-images.githubusercontent.com/53370597/120885199-94d07380-c5df-11eb-892f-bc33163348a9.PNG)